The Ultimate Subaru Track Car Build Guide - Crawford Performance

 Heat is the silent killer of drivetrain components.
 During a 20-minute track session, your transmission and differential fluids can reach temperatures that cause them to break down, losing their lubricating properties and leading to accelerated wear.
 Implementing drivetrain cooling solutions is crucial for maintaining optimal temperatures during high-performance driving.
 Adding external coolers for your transmission and differential fluid keeps temperatures stable, ensuring consistent performance from the first lap to the last.
 This is a critical step for anyone serious about endurance and protecting their investment in Subaru performance parts.

-Choose the Right Wheels and Tires
+How to Choose the Right Wheels and Tires for the Track

 All the power and handling upgrades in the world won't matter if you can't effectively transfer them to the pavement.
 Your wheels and tires are the final, critical link between your car and the track, and they're often one of the most impactful changes you can make.
 Choosing the right combination is about much more than just aesthetics; it’s a strategic decision that directly impacts performance, safety, and your lap times.
 A well-matched set reduces unsprung weight, which allows your suspension to work more efficiently and keep the tires planted on the asphalt.
 This maximizes mechanical grip and ensures every component works together seamlessly at high speeds.
 This single choice can completely transform your Subaru’s on-track behavior, giving you the confidence to brake later, carry more speed through corners, and accelerate out with greater stability.
 It's the foundation upon which all other handling modifications are built, turning a good setup into a great one.
 Let's break down what to look for in track-specific wheels, how to select the right tires, and the crucial steps to getting the fitment perfect.

-What to Look for in Track Wheels
+What to Look for in a Set of Track Wheels

 When selecting wheels for the track, your primary focus should be on reducing unsprung weight.
 Lighter wheels allow your suspension to react more quickly to imperfections in the track surface, keeping the tire in contact with the asphalt more consistently.
 Look for wheels made from forged or flow-formed aluminum, as they provide an excellent combination of strength and low weight.
 Durability is also key; track driving puts immense stress on wheels from high cornering loads and heat cycling from the brakes.
 Stick with reputable brands known for producing strong, reliable wheels that can withstand the abuse of repeated track days.
 Choosing the right wheels is a foundational step in your car's list of performance parts.

-How to Select Performance Tires
+How to Select the Best Performance Tires

 Tires are arguably the single most important performance component on your track car.
 The right set provides the grip needed to translate your engine's power and your suspension's control into fast, consistent laps.
 For cars that see both street and track duty, an aggressive summer tire with a 200-treadwear rating is a great starting point.
 For more dedicated builds, R-compound tires offer a significant step up in grip but wear much faster.
 Remember that high-performance tires need to operate within a specific temperature window to perform their best, so a few warm-up laps are essential.
 Always check the rules for your specific track day organization, as some have restrictions on tire types.
 Maximizing grip is crucial, especially after you've invested in Subaru WRX upgrades to increase power.